 BBBSA has developed a Service Delivery Model (SDM) manual, as well as BBBS Standards of Practice.
-These materials can be found on BBBS Connect, which houses all of the resources BBBSA provides its Affiliates.
-Board Source, a nonprofit board leadership resource, is made available to all BBBSA Affiliates as well.
+These materials can be found on BBBS Connect, which houses all of the resources BBBSA provides its agencies.
+Board Source, a nonprofit board leadership resource, is made available to all BBBSA agencies as well.

 Research on How to Implement the Program